HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf210.md

 The following features and updates are available to customers installing HCL Digital Experience Container Update and CF210 on supported platforms:

 - Updated minimal system requirements for Kubernetes deployments [in our documentation](../../../get_started/plan_deployment/container_deployment/limitations_requirements/)
-- Reduced default CPU and memory settings in the helm charts' `values.yaml`.
+- Reduced default CPU and memory resource settings in the helm charts' `values.yaml`.
-**NOTE**: If you have not overwritten the resource configuration in your helm chart, effectively with 210 the resource limits are reduced and your scenarios might not work any more.
+  If you have not overwritten the resource configuration in your `custom-values.yaml`, please double check on the updated settings to ensure they still fit your purpose.
+As mentioned above, resource limits have been reduced and might not fit your scenarios any more.
 Ensure proper performance testing before rolling this change out.
-If you want to go with the previous values you can find them in the values.yaml file of the previous release.
+Feel free to update your `custom-values.yaml` with resource settings that fit your needs.
+You may also want to check the default resource settings in previous releases.
 - Copy content from one site area to another in Content Composer
 - Remove Design Studio (Beta) from delivery
 - DX-Connections 8 integration